Rightpoint/RZTweenSpirit/README.md

 Because the `RZTween` protocol and the entire RZTweenSpirit architecture is dynamically typed, you can make tweens for literally anything:

-- Strings that need to populate a label at different points along a timeline.
+- Strings that need to populate a label at different points along a timeline
 - Images that make up frames of an animated sequence
 - More complex model objects representing some on-screen data